Social Cognition

 Stereotyping, Prejudice, and Person Perception

-In a second line of ongoing research, we have investigated how social categories, and their attendant stereotypes, prejudices, and motives, can bias or distort how we read others’ faces and non-verbal behavior.
-In some of our early work, we have investigated how race and prejudice can distort how Whites read anger on the faces of Blacks, with especially highly prejudiced Whites essentially over-perceiving anger in otherwise neutrally expressive Black faces.
-More recently, we have extended this work to the perceptions of Blacks’ bodies as well, finding that White perceivers tend to over-perceive the size of Black males’ bodies, due to the race-related anxiety.
-Finally, we’ve also been investigating how racial stereotypes can influence how people make judgments about traits from faces.
-We have recently found that White Americans use racially prototypic features (i.e., features typical of racial group membership) to infer whether a face seems trustworthy or not.
+In a second line of ongoing research, we have investigated how social categories, and their attendant stereotypes, prejudices, and motives, can bias or distort how we read others’ non-verbal behavior.
+In some of our early work, we have investigated how race and prejudice can distort how White people read anger on the faces of Black people.
+More recently, we have extended this work to the perceptions of Black people's bodies as well, finding that White perceivers tend to over-perceive the size of Black men's bodies, due to the race-related anxiety.
+Finally, we have been investigating how race and racial distorts mental representations of face-trait space, finding that more prejudiced White perceivers are more likely to use racial prototypically to infer trust from faces.

 The Interface of Social Identities and Computing